s-group-dev/ad-aws-login/README.md

 By adding this to your path, you can run
 ```
 ad-aws-login  # to run the script
-. selaws      # to export AWS_PROFILE to your session
+. selaws      # to export AWS_PROFILE and AWS_DEFAULT_REGION to your session
 ```

 ## Example